greenelab/deep-review/sections/07_conclusions.md

 Conversely, the most challenging tasks may be those in which predictions are used directly for downstream modeling or decision-making, especially in the clinic.
-For instance, errors in a predicted protein contact map could be amplified if that contact map is used directly for 3D structure prediction.
+As an example, errors in a predicted protein contact map could be amplified if that contact map is used directly for 3D structure prediction.
 In addition, the stochasticity and complexity of biological systems implies that for some problems, for instance, predicting gene regulation in disease, perfect